Ada Apa Dengan Cinta? 2: Plot

 It is revealed that they broke up in 2006.
-Cinta expresses her resentment towards him for gratuitously ending their relationship and that she only agreed to meet him because of her friends.
+Cinta expresses her resentment towards him for gratuitously ending their relationship, and that she only agreed to meet him because of her friends.
 Rangga explains that he broke up with her because of his academic and vocational struggles, and he thought that he couldn't make Cinta happy.
-However, they decide to end things in friendly terms.
+However, they decide to end things on friendly terms.
 Cinta ends up spending the whole day with Rangga, forgetting her vacation schedule with her friends.
 Before parting ways, Cinta kisses Rangga, to the shock of both former lovers.
-Cinta then returns to Jakarta and Rangga pays his mother a visit.
+Cinta then returns to Jakarta, and Rangga pays his mother a visit.

-Cinta cannot get Rangga out of her head and before returning to New York, Rangga stops by in Jakarta and goes to Cinta's café.
-He admits that he wants them to be more than friends again but she replies that the kiss meant nothing, leaving him furious.
+Cinta cannot get Rangga out of her head, and before returning to New York, Rangga stops by in Jakarta and goes to Cinta's café.
+He admits that he wants them to be more than friends again, but she replies that the kiss meant nothing, leaving him furious.
 Rangga storms out of the café as Trian arrives.
 Trian, noticing Cinta's changed behavior after her trip, and after seeing Rangga himself, confronts Cinta about Rangga, resulting in the end of the engagement.
-Rangga flies back to New York while a distressed Cinta has a near death experience on the freeway, but walks away with no injuries.
+Rangga flies back to New York while a distressed Cinta has a near-death experience on the freeway, but walks away with no injuries.

-A month later in New York, Rangga and Roberto gives their employee Donna a raise, and in gratitude she hugs him; just as Cinta unexpectedly enters the café.
+A month later in New York, Rangga and Roberto give their employee Donna a raise, and in gratitude, she hugs him; just as Cinta unexpectedly enters the café.
 Misinterpreting the situation, Cinta runs away.
-Rangga gives chase, straightening the situation and they express their love for each other, and share a passionate kiss in a snowy Central Park, united at last.
+Rangga gives chase, straightening the situation, and they express their love for each other and share a passionate kiss in a snowy Central Park, united at last.
 Before the credits, Rangga and Cinta hold what appears to be their baby, until Mamet comes and asks them to return his new baby.